Towards a Fairer Non-negative Matrix Factorization: Algorithms

-We make three concluding remarks about this algorithm: \begin{enumerate} \item Enforcing $\|\mathbf{c}^{(k)}\|_1 = 1$ is actually unnecessary, as the multiplicative update is invariant under scalar multiplication for $\mat{\tilde{X}}$ and $\mat{\tilde{W}}$.
-Therefore it suffices to just set $\mathbf{c}^{(k)} = \mathbf{c}^{(k-1)} + \mathbf{e}_{\ell_*}$. \item This algorithm is self-correcting (see below). \item While a decaying update for $\mathbf{c}$ is empirically important for convergence, the exact rate chosen was selected for the simplicity of its implementation.
-It is likely that other decaying update rules would yield similarly good performance. \end{enumerate} Let us consider the claim that this algorithm is self-correcting.
-Consider the vector $\mathbf{v} \in \R^L$ defined by
+We make two concluding remarks about this algorithm: \begin{enumerate} \item Enforcing $\|\bm {c}^{(k)}\|_1 = 1$ is actually unnecessary, as the multiplicative update is invariant under scalar multiplication for $\mat{\tilde{X}}$ and $\mat{\tilde{W}}$.
+Therefore it suffices to just set $\bm {c}^{(k)} = \bm {c}^{(k-1)} + \bm {e}_{\ell_*}$. \item While a learning rate is empirically important for convergence, the exact rate chosen was selected for the simplicity of its implementation and to avoid introducing a hyperparameter which needs to be tuned.
+It is likely that other update rules would yield similarly good performance. \end{enumerate}

-When we replace \eqref{eq:mu_min_H_real} with \eqref{eq:mu_min_H_alt} we move from minimizing the $\ell_1$ norm of $\mathbf{v}$ to minimizing the $\ell_2$ norm of~$\mathbf{v}$.
-These are similar when $\mathbf{v}$ has most of its mass in a single component, which occurs when $\mathbf{c}^{(k)}$ has one coordinate that is much larger than the rest.
-Suppose an iteration results in a poor minimizer for $g$, for example because \eqref{eq:mu_min_H_real} and \eqref{eq:mu_min_H_alt} have very different solutions.
-This is likely to manifest as one group having much higher loss than the others after this iteration.
-If this happens consistently over many iterations, the corresponding coordinate of $\mathbf{c}$ will increase faster.
-This results in \eqref{eq:mu_min_H_real} and \eqref{eq:mu_min_H_alt} having similar solutions.